gorkhadev/gorkha.dev/syllabus/ruby/section-three/array.md

 ```

 {% include util/note.html
-  note="Ruby doesn't throw any error if the user tries to access an element that doesn’t exist.
+  note="Ruby doesn't throw an error if the user tries to access an element that doesn’t exist.
-  Instead, it returns <em>nil</em>." type="caution" %}
+  Instead, it returns <code>nil</code>."
+  type="caution"
+%}

-## Adding element to an Array
+## Adding an element to an Array

-If you want to add a new element to Array, then you can achieve that through the following methods.
+If you want to add a new element to Array, you can achieve that through the following methods.

 - `push` method: